-For one, you won't be able to deduct your property taxes if you're taking the standard deduction, and our estimate is that 90% of taxpayers will be doing that this year, up from 70% last year.
+For one, you won't be able to deduct your property taxes if you're taking the Standard Deduction.

 Even if you itemize, the SALT deduction, which includes property tax, is now capped at $10,000 ($5,000 for couples filing separately).
 This means taxpayers who live or own property in states with high property taxes may not be getting as big a deduction as they have in years past.

-- School taxes, unless they are based on the assessed value of your property;
+- School taxes, unless they're based on the assessed value of your property

-- Taxes on foreign property (tax reform has been suspended this deduction for tax years 2018 through 2025).
+- Taxes on foreign property (tax reform has suspended this deduction for tax years 2018 through 2025)

 - If your property taxes are included in your monthly mortgage bill, you can deduct them after your lender has paid the tax to the assessor on your behalf.
 Contact your lender to find out when they submit your property tax payments (frequently this is done twice a year, but it varies among jurisdictions).